hibetterheyj/Notes4Review_21Spring/MICRO-502_Aerial_Robotics_Notes.md

 - Long-range: fixed wing; combination of wing and rotors to cover long distance
 - Short-range: multicopter

-Forcast: parcel delivery > air freight in near future
+Forecast: parcel delivery > air freight in near future

 #### «Can Drones Deliver?»